UmairMirza1/UmairMirza1/README.md

 ### Hey!
 I'm Umair Mirza👋

-I am a Computer Science student and a Software Engineer based in Pakistan.
+I am a Software Engineer based in Pakistan.
 My goal is to create technology that makes a positive impact on the world.
-I have experience in building Web2.0 & Web3.0 Applications,as well as developing mobile applications in native android.
-However, I have profound interest in cryptography and the role it plays in securing the internet we know.
+I have experience in building Web 2.0 & Web 3.0 Applications, as well as developing mobile applications in native Android.
+However, I have a profound interest in cryptography and the role it plays in securing the internet we know.
 I am continuously working on projects that make a change for the better.

 ## 💻 Technologies I have worked on
 - ⚡ Web GIS applications using MapboxGL_JS
 - ⚡ MEAN stack
-- ⚡ NestJS/TypeORM
+- ⚡ NestJS
 - ⚡ Blockchain development with Truffle & Hardhat
 - ⚡ MERN with Redux (React with TypeScript)
 - ⚡ Native Android Development with Java & Kotlin